scepman/scepman-docs/docs/scepman-configuration/optional/intermediate-certificate.md

 1. Click on **Merge Signed Request** and upload your Intermediate CA Certificate.
 After you have uploaded the signed request, you can see the valid certificate in your Azure Key Vault in the area **Completed**

+{% hint style="warning" %}
+The Intermediate CA Certificate must be in PEM format (Base64-encoded).
+If you use the binary DER format, you will see an error message that says "Property x5c has invalid value X5C must have at least one valid item" in the details.
+{% endhint %}

 ## Update Azure App Service Settings

 The last step is to update the Azure App Service which runs the SCEPman with the new certificate information.